HesamoddinHosseini/Unsharp_Masking/README.md

 According to these clichés, an adaptive sharpening can be implemented in such a way that we apply all these clichés to any point of the source image and add the result of all filters that are larger than a threshold.
 Finally, we add the result to the main image.
 Accordingly, apply the image sharpening in both non-horizontal and adaptive shapes to the images Im132 to Im134 and compare the result.

+Abstract)

+In this mini-project, we will strengthen the edges for a number of gray images (grayscale) by using a suitable Box Filter.
+For this purpose, two unsharp masking algorithms and Laplacein have been used.
+In the unsharp masking algorithm, simple mean smoothing filter methods, weighted mean smoothing filter and medium filter with sizes such as 3 × 3, 5 × 5, 7 × 7 and 9*9*9 are used.
+In the Laplacein method, we try to sharpen the edges of three grayscale images in two ways: non-conformity with one stereotype and conformity with eight stereotypes.
+We use Matlab to implement this project.

 # Persian:
 سوال)